-I am a programmer, (hands-on) architect, and theory-y/human-centric manager mostly working around the .NET space.
-I enjoy creating software that makes a difference to people’s lives; such as mail transfer agents with zero-day threat detection or clinical decision support engines.
-I have been active in the whole DevOps lifecycle and enjoy coaching people on agile and lean methods (and the theories behind them).
-I also enjoy finding fractal principles – such as those found in monitoring and alerting, or in queuing theory.
+Steve Fenton is a programmer, (hands-on) architect, and theory-y/human-centric manager mostly working around the .NET space.
+He enjoys creating software that makes a difference to people’s lives; such as mail transfer agents with zero-day threat detection or clinical decision support engines.
+Steve has been active in the whole DevOps lifecycle and enjoys coaching people on agile and lean methods (and the theories behind them).
+He also enjoys finding fractal principles – such as those found in monitoring and alerting, or in queuing theory.

 This is my personal journal where I store ideas, notes, and information to supplement my biological abilities.
 My interests are programming, psychology, philosophy and critical thinking, and the Oxford Comma.
 The journal largely covers the order software progressio and the families modum translitterandi, processus, and populus.